pren1/Group-Normalization-Example/README.md

 # Group-Normalization-Example
-This useless program lets you get a better understand of the Group Normalization~
+This useless program lets you get a better understanding of the Group Normalization~

 To use it, just run
 ```